Motorcycle Roadracing Association: Steamboat Motorcycle Week

 From 1981-1998, the MRA joined with AHRMA to hold one of the biggest combined motorcycle events in the United States through the city streets of Steamboat Springs, Colorado.
 The event featured historic flat track, trials, motocross, and roadracing culminating in the week ending Sunday event of MRA modern motorcycle sprint road races.
 The Steamboat road course wound through the streets next to businesses, houses, and condominiums enabling race fans to view the races from their rooms and favorite picnic lunch hillsides.
 It was the American equivalent of the internationally famous Isle of Man TT but on a smaller course.

-During the final few years of Steamboat Motorcycle Week dignitaries such as Dick Mann and Lyle Lovett were see in the paddock and stands of the races.
+During the final few years of Steamboat Motorcycle Week dignitaries such as Dick Mann and Lyle Lovett were seen in the paddock and stands of the races.

 As late as 2007, there have been attempts to return motorcycle racing to Steamboat Springs.
 The MRA has held discussions with the Steamboat Springs town council but nothing has been planned as of yet.